 While no one expects you to give up high heels completely, there are steps you can take to limit the damage to your veins:

 While high heels don't directly cause spider veins, they may create an environment that compromises your overall vein health.
 If you already have spider veins, or have a family history of vein disease, keeping a close watch on your shoe closet is a very good idea.
-You should also consider scheduling a consultationscheduling a consultationscheduling a consultation with our team of Houston and Dallas area vein specialists.
+You should also consider scheduling a consultation with our team of Houston and Dallas area vein specialists.
 Using diagnostic ultrasound, we can get a better picture of your current state of vein health, letting you know if you need any help preventing or treating faulty veins!

 Scheduling